tocrossbridge/blink_guy/README.md

 HTML, CSS e JS
 <br/><br/>
 **What is this?**<br/>
-It's a page with a guy, made with CSS and JS, that blinks when you click on the buttons :)
+It's a page with a guy, made with CSS and JS, that blinks182 when you click on the buttons :)

 # Quick links &#128150;